awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-using-postman-iam-user.md

    In the preceding example, replace *123456789012* with the unique ID for your AWS account\.
 **Note**
 To protect the data in your Amazon Pinpoint account, this policy only includes permissions that allow you to read, create, and modify resources\.
 It doesn't include permissions that allow you to delete resources\.
 You can modify this policy by using the visual editor in the IAM console\.
 For more information, see [Managing IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage.html) in the IAM User Guide\.
 You can also use the [CreatePolicyVersion](https://docs.aws.amazon.com/IAM/latest/APIReference/API_CreatePolicyVersion.html) operation in the IAM API to update this policy\.
-Also note that this policy includes permissions that allow you to interact with the `ses` and `sms-voice` services, in addition the `mobiletargeting` service\.
+Also note that this policy includes permissions that allow you to interact with the `ses` and `sms-voice` services, in addition to the `mobiletargeting` service\.
 The `ses` and `sms-voice` permissions allow you to interact with the Amazon Pinpoint Email API and Amazon Pinpoint SMS and Voice API, respectively\.
 The `mobiletargeting` permissions allow you to interact with the Amazon Pinpoint API\.

 1. Choose **Review policy**\.